HugCls/HugCls/README.md

-2025-01-15: "Tis not too late to seek a newer world." - Heraclitus
+2025-01-16: "There is no path to Peace.
+Peace is the path." - Dan Millman